Cloudflare Docs

 Optional scopes

-To run Digital Experience Monitoring tests, you will also need to allow the warp-dex process to generate network traffic to your target destinations:
+To run Digital Experience Monitoring tests, you will need to allow the warp-dex process to generate network traffic to your target destinations:

 • Windows: C:\Program Files\Cloudflare\Cloudflare WARP\warp-dex.exe